EightL/ipk25-chat-client/README.md

 ### Additional Notes:
 All diagrams were created with PlantUML

-- **PlantUML** – Open‑source tool to draw UML and other diagrams from plain text.
+- **PlantUML** – Open-source tool to draw UML and other diagrams from plain text.
   https://plantuml.com/